MakiseChristin/games/README.md

 # games
 This is my first game written in pygame.
 And also the  first build of the game.
-In this game you have to collect balls using the box BUT, i have not yet developed it to the point where it uses balls and boxes.
+In this game you have to collect balls using the box BUT, I have not yet developed it to the point where it uses balls and boxes.
-So to work around i have started by using a Red box for the ball (that  you have to collect) and the  Green box (through which you have to collect).
+So to work around I have started by using a Red box for the ball (that  you have to collect) and the  Green box (through which you have to collect).
 The controls are as follows:-
   1. You have to use the left and right arrow keys mainly.
   2. You can hold the keys for movement.